IvIePhisto/ECoXiPy/README.md

-The [ECoXiPy Documentation](http://pythonhosted.org/ECoXiPy/) and the source distribution are available from [its PyPi entry](https://pypi.python.org/pypi/ECoXiPy).
+The [ECoXiPy Documentation](http://pythonhosted.org/ECoXiPy/) and the source distribution are available from [its PyPI entry](https://pypi.python.org/pypi/ECoXiPy).